 He represented Willamette Industries Inc. in its defense against the hostile takeover by Weyerhaeuser Corporation.
 In what some commentators dubbed the "most hostile takeover of the past decade," Gary led a team of more than twenty professionals in Willamette's battle against this unsolicited buyout offer and proxy fight.

 In the first, and still largest, hospital merger in New York State, Gary represented the parties to the $3 billion merger that created New York Presbyterian Hospital.
 He later represented the several Catholic hospitals in New York City in the multi-billion dollar merger that formed St. Vincent Catholic Medical Center.

-He regularly represents several major underwriting firms working extensively in leveraged acquisition financing transactions and initial public offerings.
-Recently, he has focused on transactions in the energy and shipping sectors.
+He regularly represented several major underwriting firms working extensively in leveraged acquisition financing transactions and initial public offerings.
+Recently, he focused on transactions in the energy and shipping sectors.
 He has represented the underwriters in projects for Anadarko Petroleum, Denbury Resources, Forest Oil, Delta Petroleum, Norwegian Cruise Lines, GulfTerra Energy, Nuevo Energy, Diana Shipping, Double Hull Tankers, Eagle Bulk Shipping, Stena and Nordic American Tankers.